Enhanced protection for vulnerable workers

 The requirement for larger companies (with over 250 employees) to develop Equality Action Plans targeting gender equality is an indication of a proactive approach to reducing workplace disparities.
 By mandating such initiatives, the Bill acknowledges existing inequalities and sets a framework for addressing them.

-The change in bereavement leave to remove the term ‘parental’ expands this entitlement to all individuals, recognizing that close relationships impacting grief are not limited to parental ones.
+The change in bereavement leave to remove the term ‘parental’ expands this entitlement to all individuals, recognising that close relationships impacting grief are not limited to parental ones.

 Strengthening collective representation and rights